prasanvb/docker-k8/L06-02 Using VS Code/Readme.md

 ## List the containers running

 Click on the Docker icon in the left menu.
-You'll be able to see the imahe you just built and the instance that is running.
+You'll be able to see the image you just built and the instance that is running.

 ## Stop the instance